nulls-network/acala-hackathon-ppt/index_en.md

 * :Abstract complexity\::{.text-label}  Easy accessible SDKs for developers and user-friendly front-end for users without knowing the intricate underlying layers.
 * :Run without trust\::{.text-label} Smart contracts and other trusted technologies to ensure the functioning with minimum trust.
 * :Motivation and Safety\::{.text-label} Strong economic incentives for nodes to operate reliably and accurately.
-* :Reliable performance\::{.text-label} SubStrate-based Layer2 for reliable performance[（_***Performance Report***_）](https://github.com/nulls-network/chain-loadtest).
+* :Reliable performance\::{.text-label} SubStrate-based Layer2 for reliable performance[(_***Performance Report Link***_)](https://github.com/nulls-network/chain-loadtest).
-* :Big data service\::{.text-label} Indexing service built by the founding team for developers and merchants to build and use the system.
+* :Big data service\::{.text-label} Indexing service built by the founding team for developers and merchants to build and use.
 * :Developer community\::{.text-label} Improving products and expanding product boundaries by injecting incentives into the community.
 {.description}

 <slide :class="size-60" class="bg-black">
 ## Integration with Acala
 DPayment accepts payments from multiple blockchain networks.
 Once the payment is received in the non-clearing chain, equivalent assets on the clearing chain will be minted for accounting using a cross-chain mechanism.
 In the early stages of the system, only stable coins such as USDT/USDC/DAI/BUSD on different networks are supported as settlement currencies.
 But tokens with LP Pair on the payment chain are supported as payment currencies.
-DPayment will register the transaction on the clearing chain after it successfully received payment, and mint the equivalent DP-USD assets for merchant settlement.
+DPayment will register the transaction on the clearing chain after it successfully receives the payment, and mint the equivalent DP-USD assets for merchant settlement.

 :::shadowbox
 ## Powering the Acala Network.